 The Reasonable and Prudent Alternative (RPA) Action 180 of the NMFS BiOp calls for the development of hierarchical basin wide monitoring programs to collaborate with regional agencies, such as IDFG, to determine population and environmental status.
-Research, monitoring, and evaluation (RME) actions are outlined in the Final Updated Proposed Action for the FCRPS Biological Opinion Remand (UPA) and the 2005 Implementation Plan for the FCRPS (IP) that will be coordinated with federal, state, and Dr. Tom Karier, NPCC August 11, 2006 Page 37 of 37 tribal agencies.
+Research, monitoring, and evaluation (RME) actions are outlined in the Final Updated Proposed Action for the FCRPS Biological Opinion Remand (UPA) and the 2005 Implementation Plan for the FCRPS (IP) that will be coordinated with federal, state, and tribal agencies.
 The UPA Strategy 1 Status Monitoring (pp 88 - 92) discussed the need for regional monitoring of adult and juvenile abundance, distribution, and survival necessary to track the status of ESA populations.